jpowerj/dsps/ch04/04-08-utility.md

 E(X) > 0, it follows that a person who has a linear utility function would choose to accept gamble Y .
 If gamble Y were not available, then the person would prefer to accept gamble X rather than not to gamble at all.

-Example
-4.8.4
-Cubic Utility Function.
+## Example 4.8.4: Cubic Utility Function

 Suppose that a person’s utility function is U(x) = x3 for−∞< x <∞.
 Then for the gambles defined by Eqs.
 (4.8.4) and (4.8.5), E[U(X)]= (0.5)(−3)3 + (0.4)(2.5)3 + (0.1)(6)3 = 14.35
 and